Parking scheme updates

 Overview

-Three Rivers District Council wants your views on the parking restrictions in and around Moneyhill Parade, Rickmansworth that were introduced in December 2024.
+Three Rivers District Council is carrying out a review on the parking restrictions in and around Moneyhill Parade, Rickmansworth that were introduced in December 2024.
 The roads and the restrictions are summarised below:

 - Parts of Uxbridge Road - a clearway (applies at all times) and a loading bay.